sarahbran/DataCleaningProject/README.md

       I removed irrelevant or redundant columns to streamline the dataset and focus on essential features.

 ## Data Source
-The original Nashville housing dataset was obtained from [AlexTheAnalyst] (https://github.com/AlexTheAnalyst), and it contains information on Nashville Housing.
+The original Nashville housing dataset was obtained from [AlexTheAnalyst](https://github.com/AlexTheAnalyst), and it contains information on Nashville Housing.